-- 10.3 A control room shall be provided from which the plant can be safely operated in all its operational states, and from which measures can be taken to maintain the plant in a safe state or to bring it back into such a state after the onset of anticipated operational occurrences and design basis accidents. - 10.4 Devices shall be provided to give in an efficient way visual and, if appropriate also audible indications of operational states and processes that have deviated from normal and could affect safety.
-Ergonomic factors shall be taken into account in the design of the control room.
-Appropriate information shall be available to the operator to monitor the effects of the automatic actions. - 10.5 Special attention shall be given to identifying those events, both internal and external to the control room, which may pose a direct threat to its continued operation, and the design shall provide for reasonably practicable measures to minimize the effects of such events.
+- 10.3 A main control room shall be provided from which the plant can be safely operated in all its operational states, and from which measures can be taken to maintain the plant in a safe state or to bring it back into such a state after the onset of anticipated operational occurrences and design basis accidents. - 10.4 Devices shall be provided to give in an efficient way visual and, if appropriate, also audible indications of operational states and processes that have deviated from normal and could affect safety.
+Ergonomic factors shall be taken into account in the design of the main control room.
+Appropriate information shall be available to the operator to monitor the effects of the automatic actions. - 10.5 Special attention shall be given to identifying those events, both internal and external to the main control room, which may pose a direct threat to its continued operation, and the design shall provide for reasonably practicable measures to minimize the effects of such events. - 10.6 For times when the main control room is not available, there shall be sufficient instrumentation monitoring and control equipment available, preferably at a single location that is physically separated, and electrically isolated and functionally independent separated from the main control room, so that the reactor can be placed and maintained in a shut down state, residual heat can be removed from the reactor and spent fuel storage, and the essential plant parameters, including the conditions in the spent fuel storages, can be monitored.